rnrn0909/beyondthelens/README.md

 This repository includes
 - The script for attack
 - Example image
-- Malicious program that can be used for the attack
+- Malicious program that can be used for the attack: By uploading this program on the main controller (SSC), the attacker can reduce the expose of original view.

 [ Required Libraries ]